Grow Lights for Orchids: A Complete Guide to Artificial Light

 White Orchid close-up

-Watering orchids: A good idea is to water the orchid on the same day of the week so you remember.
+A good idea is to water the orchid on the same day of the week so you remember.
 The roots can rot if they get too much water and dry out if you water too infrequently.
 Place the orchids in a tub of water and let them soak for 15-20 minutes.
 Then take the orchids out, let them drip off and put them back in place.
 Remember to give the plant a little orchid fertiliser every second or third watering so you can get the best out of your orchid.

-Replanting: An important part of orchid care is transplanting.
+An important part of orchid care is transplanting.
 You should do this when the roots emerge or every 1-2 years.
 Replanting gives the orchid a fresh start, which allows the plant to better absorb water and nutrients, giving you beautiful and lush flowers.

 • To transplant, carefully remove the orchid from the old pot, some roots may be very large and stuck so it may be necessary to cut the pot open.

 • Clean the roots from old growth medium and remove any dead or rotten roots with pruning shears.
-The healthy roots of the orchid are usually white or light green in colour
+The healthy roots of the orchid are usually white or light green in colour.

 • Then take a new pot and fill the bottom with the new growing medium, preferably a special orchid soil with bark to give the orchid plenty of air.
-Place the orchid in the centre and fill the pot with the chosen growing medium, making sure the plant is stable but not too crowded.
+Place the orchid in the centre and then fill the pot with the chosen growing medium, making sure the plant is stable but not too crowded.

-• After transplanting, you should wait a few days before watering to allow the roots to recover, then you can resume normal watering
+• After transplanting, you should wait a few days before watering to allow the roots to recover, then you can resume normal watering.

-• Place the orchid in a bright place and the right temperature, but never in direct sunlight as this can stress the plant after transplanting
+• Place the orchid in a bright place and the right temperature, but never in direct sunlight as this can stress the plant after transplanting.

 Orchid Focus grow 300ml